-This report presents the findings of the recent CIW Assurance Check of Flintshire Social Services and sets out the executive response and action plan to improvement areas identified in the findings letter of the 26th May 2021.
+This report presents the findings of the recent CIW Assurance Check of Flintshire Social Services and sets out the Council's clear action plan in response to improvement areas identified the findings letter of the 26th May 2021.

 The Assurance Check visit took place from the 19th to 23rd April 2021 with eight inspectors undertaking case file reading, meetings with individuals, families, practitioners, managers and partner agencies.
 All activities were undertaken virtually through Webex and some telephone conversations where this was appropriate.
 The inspectors were afforded remote access to PARIS for the duration of the visit.